 '''

-typedef enum {tree_BIND=0,LEAF=1,BRANCH=2} tree_tag;
+typedef enum {tree BIND=0, LEAF=1, BRANCH=2} tree tag;

-typedef struct tree_struct {
+typedef struct tree struct {

-'''

-'''

-tree_tag tag;
+tree tag tag;

+int

+flag;

-int flag;
+int

+lineno:

-int lineno;
+int

-int charno;
+charno;

 char filename;

 union {

-struct tree_struct binding;
+struct tree struct binding;

 struct {

 int val;

 } LEAF;

-'''

-'''

 struct {

 int val;

 struct tree_struct left;

-struct tree_struct right;
+struct tree struct right;

 } BRANCH;

 } data;

 } tree;

 '''

 The tag field is used to distinguish the various summands, which are represented here as members of the union.
+The values LEAF and BRANCH are used to indicate the type of the node and tree\BIND is used for pattern matching, see Section 3.6.
 The Adt tool ensures that all tags are unique, which is useful for debugging.
-The flag field is use to avoid printing shared structures more than once (See Section 3.4).
+The flag field is used to avoid printing shared structures more than once (see Section 3.4).
 As one of the intended uses of the Adt tool is building compilers, the lineno, charno, and filename fields can be used for generating error messages.
 (These three fields can be removed by selecting -e option of the Adt tool.)

-3.2 Constructor functions
+3.2.
+Constructor functions